Fairchild Channel F Videocarts

 The Fairchild Channel F is a home video game console released by Fairchild Camera and Instrument in November 1976.
 It has the distinction of being the first programmable ROM cartridge–based video game console, and the first console to use a microprocessor.
 It was launched as the Fairchild Video Entertainment System, or Fairchild VES for short, but when Atari released their Atari Video Computer System, Atari VCS, later Atari 2600 the next year, Fairchild renamed its machine.

-Twenty-six cartridges, termed 'Videocarts', were officially released to consumers during the ownership of Fairchild and Zircon, the first twenty-one of which were released by Fairchild.
+Twenty-seven cartridges, termed 'Videocarts', were officially released to consumers during the ownership of Fairchild and Zircon, the first twenty-one of which were released by Fairchild.
 Several of these cartridges were capable of playing more than one game and were typically priced at $19.95.
 The Videocarts were yellow and approximately the size and overall texture of an 8 track cartridge.
 They usually featured colorful label artwork.
 The earlier artwork was created by nationally known artist Tom Kamifuji and art directed by Nick Talesfore.
 The console contained two built-in games, Tennis and Hockey, which were both advanced Pong clones.
 In Hockey the reflecting bar could be changed to diagonals by twisting the controller, and could move all over the playing field.
 Tennis was much like the original Pong.
 These games were reviewed by Video magazine in 1978 and Hockey received a score of 7 out of 10 while Tennis received a 6 out of 10.